If you’ve got minor bleach burns on scalp that won’t heal or scabs that won’t go away, here’s how to treat scabs on scalp from bleach.

 Also, if you have a very sensitive scalp, it’s normal to experience some slight burning.
 These slight burns can also turn into scabs.

-How to stop the bleach from burning your scalp or forming scabs?
+How do I stop the bleach from burning my scalp and forming scabs?

 If you want to stop the bleach from burning your scalp, you should always use products marked as “on-scalp” (safe to use on scalp or skin) and which doesn’t contain Paraphenylenediamine.
 This ingredient is known to cause sensitivity in some users so keep away from brands that have got it on their list.